bigfanjs/automation-with-gulp.js/README.md

-# Creating a automation workflow using Gulp.js
+# Creating an automation workflow using Gulp.js
 To make it simple, in this repository I'm only automating JavaScript.

 ## Separating tasks.